jsambrook/common-sense/_posts/2024-10-15-marcos-experiment.md

 the software team he manages at MedTech.
 He decides to run a small experiment.

-How does Sam receive Maro's suggestion, and is Marco on to something important?
+How does Sam receive Marco's suggestion, and is Marco on to something important or chasing ghosts?

 Links to additional resources are at the end of this article.